Menu

 Trial Process

-Once the trial is underway it can be adjourned by the court as the court sees fit.
-If you want to ask for an adjournment because a witness did not appear you must apply to the court.
-With your application you must include an Affidavit stating that you are not asking just to delay the trial and that you believe you have a provable case or a valid defence.
+Once the trial is underway, it can be adjourned by the court as the court sees fit.
+If you want to ask for an adjournment because a witness did not appear, you must apply to the court.
+You must include an affidavit stating that you believe you have a valid case and are not just delaying the matter.

 Calling Witnesses

 You present your case by calling your witnesses to the stand to testify.
-You can decide the order to call your witnesses in and decide when and if you want to testify.
-You can testify at any time during your case but you can only testify once.
+You can decide what order to call your witnesses in.
+You can also decide when and if you want to testify.
+You can testify at any time during your case, but you can only testify once.
 Both parties can ask that witnesses not be in the courtroom until it is their turn to testify.
-Once a witness takes the stand they will swear or affirm to tell the truth.
+Once a witness takes the stand, they will swear or affirm to tell the truth.

-After the examination-in-chief the other party may cross-examine your witness.
-During cross-examination leading questions are allowed.
-However you still need to frame your questions as questions.
+After the examination-in-chief, the other party will have a chance to ask your witness questions.
+This is called cross-examination.
+Leading questions are allowed during cross-examination.
+However, the questions put to the witness must still be framed as questions.
 The purpose of cross-examination is to test the observations, recollections and truthfulness of the witness.
-Matters that were not brought up in the witness’s testimony can be brought up in cross-examination, if they are relevant to issues in the case or to whether the witness is being truthful.
+Matters that were not brought up in the witness’s testimony can be brought up in cross-examination if they are relevant to issues in the case or to whether the witness is being truthful.

-After the cross-examination the party who called the witness can re-examine the witness.
-However, re-examination can only be used to clear up things that were brought up in the cross-examination.
-It is not a chance to just generally get the witness to give more testimony or to cross-examine your own witness or ask leading questions.
+After the cross-examination, the party who called the witness can re-examine the witness.
+Re-examination can only be used to clear up things that were brought up in the cross-examination.
+It is not a chance for the witness to give new evidence on a matter not discussed in cross-examination.
+It is also not a chance to cross-examine your own witness or ask leading questions.

 • Take as much time as you need to answer any questions.

-• If you do not remember or you do not know the answer to a question, say so.
+• If you do not know or remember the answer to a question, say so.

-• Tell what you know – not things you heard about from someone else.
+• Say what you know personally, not things you heard about from someone else.
+The other person should testify if you want that information in evidence.

 • Be precise and use names and exact dates.